CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0100-0199/0184-department-highest-salary.md

 ## Solution

 ### Approach
-1. We will selects three columns for the final output:<br />
+1. We will select three columns for the final output:<br />

    * D.Name as Department: The name of the department.
    * E.Name as Employee: The name of the employee.